flyingday/sysu-ric.github.io/_pages/about.md

   - /about.html
 ---

-I am a full professor in the department of computer science at Sun Yat-Sen University (SYSU), where I am heading intelligent computing group.
+I am a full professor in the department of computer science at Sun Yat-Sen University (SYSU).
 I completed my PhD in computer science in 2016 at Technical University of Munich （TUM）in the group of Prof. Alois Knoll.
 Before joining in SYSU, I was an associate professor at Northeastern University (NEU) from 2016 to 2018, where I worked with Prof. Wang Yi.
-I received the seven best paper awards (nomination) on DATE 2021, CODES+ISSS 2020, FPL 2022, ICPAS 2023, ICESS 2022, ICET 2021, ESTIMeida 2014,  two best demo awards (runner-up) on CICAI 2023 and CC-DAC2023 and one special feature award on ASP-DAC 2023.

 I do research in robotics and intelligent computing, an exciting area at the intersection of robotics and computer architecture, embedded systems, and machine learning.
 Overall, I aim at designing real systems with high-efficient domain-specific accelerators for intelligent applications of robot, computer vision, machine learning.
+I received the **seven** best paper awards (nomination) on DATE 2021, CODES+ISSS 2020, FPL 2022, ICPAS 2023, ICESS 2022, ICET 2021, ESTIMeida 2014,  **two** best demo awards (runner-up) on CICAI 2023 and CC-DAC2023 and **one** special feature award on ASP-DAC 2023.

 We are always looking for self-motivated and creative students who are passionate about exploring techniques to develop high-efficient intelligent computing systems.
 If you would like to find out more about myself and my research, please check out our research page and publications to learn more about our research focus and recent works.